-In each of the three forms of concurrency discussed above, there is a risk that some concurrent part of the program will incur an exception, which may or may not result in notification of the main body of the program (see 6.62 Concurrency -- Premature termination [CGS]).
+In each of the three forms of concurrency discussed above, there is a risk that some concurrent part of the program will incur an exception.
+Notification of the main body of the program is uncertain, as described in 6.62 Concurrency -- Premature termination [CGS].